-- (i) during the pre-market opening and five minutes following the opening of the SGX-ST on any trading day; - (ii) if the Certificates are valueless (where the Issuer's bid price is below the minimum bid size for such securities as prescribed by the SGX-ST); - (iii) where the Certificates are suspended from trading for any reason; - (iv) market disruption events, including, without limitation, any suspension of or limitation imposed on trading (including but not limited to unforeseen circumstances such as by reason of movements in price exceeding limits permitted by the SGX-ST or any act of God, war, riot, public disorder, explosion, terrorism or otherwise) in the Underlying Stock; - (v) where the Issuer or the DMM faces technical problems affecting the ability of the DMM to provide bids and offer quotations; - (vi) where the ability of the Issuer to source a hedge or unwind an existing hedge, as determined by the Issuer in good faith, is materially affected by the prevailing market conditions, and the Issuer informs the SGX-ST of its inability to do so as soon as practicable; - (vii) (vii) in cases where the Issuer has no Certificates to sell, then the DMM will only provide bid quotations.
-The DMM may provide intermittent offer quotations when it has inventory of the Certificates: - (viii) if the stock market experiences exceptional price movement and volatility; - (ix) when it is a public holiday in Singapore and the SGX-ST is not open for dealings; and - (x) during the suspension of trading of Certificates after an Air Bag Mechanism has been triggered.
+- limitation or closure of the SGX-ST or the Relevant Stock Exchange for the Index due to any unforeseen circumstances; - (vii) where the Issuer or the DMM faces technical problems affecting the ability of the DMM to provide bids and offer quotations; - (viii) where the ability of the Issuer to source a hedge or unwind an existing hedge, as determined by the Issuer in good faith, is materially affected by the prevailing market conditions, and the Issuer informs the SGX-ST of its inability to do so as soon as practicable; - (ix) in cases where the Issuer has no Certificates to sell, then the DMM will only provide bid quotations.
+The DMM may provide intermittent offer quotations when it has inventory of the Certificates; - (x) if the stock market experiences exceptional price movement and volatility; - (xi) when all Related Exchanges on options or futures relating to the Index or PR Index and the Relevant Stock Exchange for the Index are not open for dealings concurrently; - (xii) when it is a public holiday in Singapore and the SGX-ST is not open for dealings; and - (xiii) during the suspension of trading of Certificates after an Air Bag Mechanism has been triggered.

-The last trading day on which the DMM will provide competitive quotations for the Certificates would be the fifth Business Day immediately preceding the Expiry Date.
+The last trading day on which the DMM will provide competitive quotations for the Certificates would be the fifth Exchange Business Day immediately preceding the Expiry Date.